Montana Emergency Nurses Association

 ENA Resolutions and Bylaws

-Posted over 9 years ago by Tina Hedin
+Posted about 10 years ago by Tina Hedin

 Below are the proposed resolutions and by-law changes being proposed by national and will be discussed and voted on at the Scientific Assembly in October.
 Sorry for the funky format ...
 I copied it from the ENA delegate handbook.
 It's a long read!!